Iowa Small Towns May 18, 2023

 At first, the nickname was due to the meatpacking industry in town, but it quickly took on more meaning.

-The town was always known for its tendencies to drink whiskey by the barrel, and when an amendment to Iowa's Constitution was passed in 1882 prohibiting the sale of alcohol, Sioux City's saloons rejected it.
-A red light district formed, known as "The Sudan," in the neighborhoods surrounding Lower Fourth street.
+The town was always known for its tendency to drink whiskey by the barrel, and when an amendment to Iowa's Constitution was passed in 1882 prohibiting the sale of alcohol, Sioux City's saloons rejected it.
+A red light district known as "The Sudan" formed in the neighborhoods surrounding Lower Fourth Street.

-Sioux City continued to serve alcohol freely, despite a state ban.
+Sioux City, Iowa continued to serve alcohol freely, despite a statewide ban.

 The police were constantly trying to stay ahead of the bootleggers that had ties to the midwest mafia, and they did make several large busts.

 However, nothing could stop the momentum the city had gained, and nationwide, newspapers questioned whether the Devil or God ruled in this once sleepy Iowa town.
 The Chicago House hotel on Lower Fourth was a place where city gangsters came to get away from the city - and rumor has it that Al Capone visited

 Sioux City, IA

 In 1885, the Reverend George Haddock became the minister of the First Methodist Episcopal Church.
 He preached vehemently against the consumption of alcohol.